Hadassah

 Hadassah in Jewish Culture

 Hadassah is a name that holds great significance in Jewish culture.
 It is the Hebrew name for Queen Esther, the Jewish heroine of the biblical Book of Esther.
-The name is of biblical origin and means “myrtle tree,” a fragrant flowering plant.
-The myrtle symbolizes love, peace, and abundance in Jewish tradition.
+The name is of biblical origin & means “myrtle tree,” a fragrant flowering plant.
+The myrtle symbolizes love, peace, & abundance in Jewish tradition.

-On Purim, it is customary to read the Book of Esther, dress up in costumes, give gifts of food to friends and family, and donate to charity.
+On Purim, it is customary to read the Book of Esther, dress up in costumes, give gifts of food to friends & family, & donate to charity.
 Many Jewish girls are also given the name Hadassah in